 Minor Application Form

 - Students may download the E&I Minor Application Form and either print it or fill it out electronically.
-This form must be approved and signed by one of the minor advisors and then sent to the Senior Program Manager, Tom Luly in E70-1211.
+This form must be approved and signed by one of the minor advisors and then sent to the Program Manager, Lauren Tyger in E70-1211.

 - Students should structure classes around a coherent theme and will need to meet with a minor advisor to assess goals and select the best classes for those objectives.
 We advise students to submit minor application forms by the end of their junior year.